Thinkers50 Leaders50 Logo

 Stanfords, Covent Garden

-The go-to shop for travel writing, maps, and adventure inspiration.
+A destination for travel writing, maps and adventure inspiration.

 Treasures of the British Library, St Pancras

-A free exhibition showcasing original manuscripts, letters, and world-changing texts.
-Open daily.
+A free exhibition featuring original manuscripts, letters and world-changing texts from across the centuries.

 A Final Word

 While we’ve done our best to provide up-to-date information, please note that opening times, menus, and availability may change.
-We recommend checking the links provided before your visit.
+We recommend checking individual websites before your visit.

 Above all, we hope this guide helps you make the most of your time in London.
 Whether you’re here for discovery, inspiration, or simply a great meal.

-Enjoy the city and enjoy the Summit and Gala.
+Enjoy the city, and enjoy the Thinkers50 London Summit & Leaders50 Awards Gala 2026.

 Warm regards,